SAP-samples/btp-azure-opensap/Week2/Unit3/README.md

 3.38 Navigate to the Message Header tab.
 Select **Add** to add new message header.
 Enter **Subsite** in the Name field and enter your SharePoint team site name in the format **/sites/{your_teamsite}**.
 In this tutorial, a team site named General was used therefore the value of **Subsite** field is **/sites/General**.
 Select **Add** to add another message header.
 Enter **Authorization** in the Name field.
 As a value copy the Authorization header noted down in **Step 1.15**.

+> The Authorization header value does have the following format: "User xyz123, Organization xyz456, Element xyz789".

 >Note :- If your team site contains spaces , then enter the site name without any spaces in the Subsite field.